 The Board also evaluates the effectiveness of the school's programs and services in achieving its mission.
 The Board's role in this area is to work with the Head of School proactively to determine how to best achieve the school's ministry and mission objectives.

 The Board meets as a whole ten to twelve times per year and operates through a series of standing committees.
 Each Board member serves on at least one committee and many on more than one.
-Committees include: Audit, Endowment, Finance, Facilities, Governance, Long-Range Planning, and Personnel.
+Committees include: Audit, Endowment, Finance, Facilities, Governance, Long-Range Planning, Personnel, and Spiritual Life.

 KOOPER FRAME, President